ipfs-inactive/website/content/docs/install.md

 ## Installing from a Prebuilt Package

+### Linux snap package

+Linux `snap` users may take advantage of installing `ipfs` with a single command:

+    $ sudo snap install ipfs
+    $ ipfs --version
+    ipfs version 0.4.14

 ### Mac OS X and Linux

-After downloading, untar the archive, and move the `ipfs` binary somewhere in your executables `$PATH` using the `install.sh` script:
+An alternative method for Linux and recommended one for Mac OS X is to download binary archive, untar it, and move the `ipfs` binary somewhere in your executables `$PATH` using the `install.sh` script:

 ```sh
 tar xvfz go-ipfs.tar.gz